 Tip #6: Sleep.

 Getting a good night’s sleep is vital.
 You will find that you do much better if you get seven hours’ proper sleep rather than cramming in last minute revision through the night.
+If you are not sleeping as well as you would like, you may want to consider getting a new mattress.
+Doing your reseach into this will be beneficial to help you get a comfortable night’s sleep.
+For example, you could compare them on leesa.com to find the right product for you needs.
 These late night revision efforts might feel proactive, but the information you revise won’t tend to stick in your mind – you won’t be able to focus at all in the exam if you’re sleep deprived.

 Tip #7: Get Reading.

 The difference between a 2:1 and a 1:1 in essay questions is usually wider reading, which is generally provided for you by your module convener, meaning that you don’t even have to go to the effort of finding your own material.
 Don’t ignore these resources; select and read a few of them and memorise some of their arguments.
 Mentioning them in your exam will impress the examiner and will also help to develop your own argument.

 This tip is one to look back on when you are at your lowest, at peak struggle.
 This is for the scenario where if you are struggling with studying, and feeling de-motivated.
 Take some time out, go away and play FIFA (for example!), and then often you will find that your brain will be working subconsciously in the background.
 This may lead to you having a thought which will be the breakthrough that you needed to understand what you were working on doing and get back to further, more effective revision.

 Exercise.
 Going on jogs, going to the gym or swimming pool are good ways of keeping your mind off your exams and will prevent stress.
 Constantly thinking about your exams is not good for you.